reese/blog/content/posts/2020-11-01--ThinkingInHooks.md

 Side effects are often the most important bits of your application: they're the requests that upload cute puppy photos, charge credit cards, or send important messages.
 When our side effects are out-of-sync with our application state, users start seeing through the cracks of our application.

-More important to this discussion, Hooks offer a different set of tools that more accurately convey this formula by better syncing the disparate parts of our applications.
+Hooks offer a different set of tools that more accurately convey this formula by better syncing the disparate parts of our applications.
 But before we get there, we need to talk about class components.

 ## Thinking in Classes